Breathe Easier

 Myofunctional therapy is a program of exercises that retrain the muscles of the face, tongue, and throat.
 It targets the root causes of issues like mouth breathing, improper swallowing, poor tongue posture, and jaw tension.
 Think of it like physical therapy for your face and mouth.

-Most programs run between 6 and 12 months, depending on your specific needs and goals.
-Sessions are typically held every two to four weeks, with daily exercises to practice at home.
-Many clients notice improvements within the first few weeks.
+Most programs run between 6 and 12 weeks, depending on your specific needs and goals.
+Sessions are typically held every week to two weeks, with daily exercises to practice at home.
+Many clients notice improvements within the first few weeks with consistent commitment.

 Yes.
 Children as young as four can begin myofunctional therapy, depending on their ability to follow instructions.
 Exercises are adapted to be fun and engaging, and parents are involved throughout the process to support success at home.

-Book a free consultation using the button on this page or on the contact page.
+Book a consultation using the button on this page or on the contact page.
 During the consultation, we will discuss your concerns and determine if myofunctional therapy is a good fit.
-There is no obligation and no cost for the initial call.

 Coverage varies by provider and plan.
 Some extended health benefits cover myofunctional therapy under speech therapy or dental benefits.
 We recommend checking with your insurance provider directly.
 We can provide documentation to support your claim.